 Grandiosity

-The narcissist may be dissatisfied with an ordinary name that doesn’t show how great they are.
-So they may change their name to something more regal, to reflect their importance.
+Some narcissists don’t like the fact that they have an ordinary name that doesn’t show how great they are.
+So they may change it to something more regal, to reflect their importance.

 Some narcissists even name themselves after celebrities.
 Probably in the hope that some of their high status rubs off on them.
 And even if it doesn’t, they can fantasize that it does!